vohuynhquangnguyen/vohuynhquangnguyen.github.io/_pages/updates.md

 <img src="../images/updates_images/IEEECAI2023.jpg" alt="Email confirmations of abstract acceptance at the 2023 IEEE CAI" width="200" height="auto">

-*Email confirmations of abstract acceptance at the 2023 IEEE CAI*
+*Email confirmations of abstract acceptance at the 2023 IEEE CAI.*

 ***